Skip to main content

 By Lesley Harrison

-Many seniors, free from the need to commute to the office every day, opt to trade in their sedans for something a little more fun and versatile.
 An SUV can be a great choice for any seniors looking forward to spending their retirement fishing, taking camping trips, or just carting around the grandchildren.
 With modern safety features, driver aids, and improved fuel economy, the latest SUVs are very different from even a decade ago.
-Buying a new SUV can open up a whole world of fun and exploration for recent retirees.
+Understand how buying a new SUV can open up a whole world of fun and exploration for recent retirees.

 What Is An SUV?